Cherry blossoms, spring festivals, and the promise of summer make April a beautiful time to be in Japan.

 Hikiyama Festival

-This festival is well known for its performances of children’s Kabuki theater, called kodomo kabuki.
+This festival is celebrated for its children’s kabuki theater, called kodomo kabuki.
 The floats wheeled through town have stages built into them, and the young children perform as they move through the streets.
-The festival takes place in Nagahama, Shiga.

 Osaka Mint Bureau Cherry Blossom Viewing

-Only open to the public for a few days each year, the Osaka Mint buildings have an amazing variety of trees, which are illuminated in the evening.
+Only open to the public for a few days each year (reservations required), the Osaka Mint buildings have an amazing variety of trees, which are illuminated in the evening.
 They have a lot of yaezakura (late-blooming flowers with more petals), so it’s great if you are a tad late for the regular blooming period.

 Kawanishi Genji Festival